Styling Headlines

 Click here for more information about how to select a background color.

-It's important to understand that if you use Transparent as the global H3 headline setting, the background could be a different color depending on where it's located.
+It's important to understand that if you use Transparent as the global H3 headline setting, the background could be a different color depending on where the headline is located.

 For example, if you make the H3 headline background transparent, the color could be brown in the Nav Column, white in the Content Column, and a different shade of brown in the Extra Column.
 If the text color for the headline is a dark color, the text will not read well in the Nav and Extra columns.